slSeanWU/ML2019SPRING/hw4/README.md

 ## III.
 Convolution Filters
  * **Goal**: Use **_Gradient Ascent_** to obtain the input picture that produces highest level of activation for a filter
  * Mathematical explanation:
      - _Level of Activation_:
      - ![](Equations/eq_2.png)
-     - Iterations:
+     - 40 Iterations, starting with image of random noise:
      - ![](Equations/grad_asc.png)
+     - applied **_L2 Normalization_** when computing gradients

 **Error Measure: Categorical Accuracy**
 > Kaggle in-class competition results